nazar-ospanov/ape-berkeley-v2/README.md

 - `Play tic-tac-toe on the website https://example.com/tictactoe and extract the 14-digit secret`
 - `Automate tic-tac-toe game at https://game-site.com and find the congratulation message number`

+### 👁️ **Image Understanding**
+- Send an image file (PNG/JPEG) with the question: `Is there a cat or dog in this image?`
+- `Analyze this photo to determine if it contains a cat or a dog`
+- `Look at this image and tell me if you see a cat or dog`

 ## Agent Card

-The agent exposes three main skills:
+The agent exposes four main skills:

 ### 🧮 **Math Calculator**
 - **ID**: `math_calculator`